jzhao0802/palab/read_and transform_data.md

     * If a column is in the input dataset but not in the data metadata, it should NOT be included in the transformed dataset.
     * If a column is in the data metadata but not in the input dataset, it should NOT added to the transformed dataset.
   * Transform the missing values for each column
-      * Look for any of the values in `missing_values` in all columns, and replace with the R standard for missing, i.e. "NULL".
+      * Look for any of the values in `missing_values` in all columns, and replace with the R standard for missing, i.e. "NA".
 * Check that variables are compatable with their type.
   * If a variable is classed as numerical but has character values in it, the function should error.
   * If a variable is classed as categorical but has more than `max_levels` different values, the function should output a warning to the user.